-On Monday, February 24, the Supreme Court will hear argument in U.S. Forest Service v.
+Writing in SCOTUSBlog, CPR's Noah Sachs previews the Supreme Court's upcoming argument in U.S. Forest Service v.
 Cowpasture River Preservation Association and Atlantic Coast Pipeline LLC v.
 Cowpasture River Preservation Association.
-These consolidated cases pit a pipeline developer and the U.S. Forest Service against environmental groups that want to halt the pipeline's construction and protect the Appalachian Trail.
+The cases pit a pipeline developer and the U.S. Forest Service against environmentalists fighting to preserve the Appalachian Trail.

 Trump Is Trying to Cripple the Environment and Democracy

 Writing in The Hill, Robert Glicksman and Alejandro Camacho dissect the Trump administration's latest effort to enfeeble environmental protections, this time by devising new regulations intended to undercut the National Environment Policy Act.

 Trump rollback of two safeguards increases threat of chemical disaster in Virginia

 In an op-ed in the Roanoke Times, CPR's David Flores describes the real-world impact of President Trump's push to roll back safeguards against environmental disasters.